Martialia

-Martialia hyadesii is a species of flying squid commonly known as the sevenstar flying squid.
+Martialia is a genus of flying squids in the family Ommastrephidae.
+It is monotypic, being represented by the single species Martialia hyadesii, commonly known as the sevenstar flying squid.
+It has a maximum mantle length of 400 mm, with a body weighing up to 820 g.

 Distribution

 M. hyadesii occurs in epipelagic and mesopelagic waters of the Southern Ocean.
 Its range may be circumpolar with a Sub-Antarctic distribution.

 Ecology

-These large squid are known to prey upon deep-sea ridgeheads and other mesopelagic fish, and to be preyed upon in turn by king penguins and albatrosses.
+These large squid are known to prey upon deep-sea ridgeheads and other mesopelagic fish, and to be preyed upon in turn by seals, king penguins and albatrosses.